 - General anesthesia is a necessary part of most dogs (if not all) dogs lives and despite anesthetic risk, general anesthesia can be done in a safe and managed way

 Is Anesthesia in Dogs Safe?
-What is Your Pet’s Risk with General Anesthesia?

 Your pet’s safety is your number one concern when you hear that they are going to be needing any medical procedure, especially one that might require dog anesthesia.

-The Highest Standards of Clinical Practice of Veterinary Anesthesia and Analgesia are “are experts at assessment and mitigation of anesthetic risks, delivery of anesthetic and analgesic drugs, maintaining and monitoring physiologic well-being of the anesthetized patient, and providing the highest levels of perioperative patient care including pain management.” -College of Veterinary Anesthesia.
+The Highest Standards of Clinical Practice of Veterinary Anesthesia and Analgesia are “experts at assessment and mitigation of anesthetic risks, delivery of anesthetic and analgesic drugs, maintaining and monitoring physiologic well-being of the anesthetized patient, and providing the highest levels of perioperative patient care including pain management.” -College of Veterinary Anesthesia.

-Anesthesia can come with certain risks depending on your dog’s age, breed and your pet’s health.
+Anesthesia can come with certain risks depending on your dog’s age, breed, and your pet’s health.
 However, the risks of anesthesia can be mitigated with processes that can be done to avoid complications.

 Ten Considerations to Think About When Your Dog Might Require Anesthesia